fyrfli/fedi-blocklist/README.md

 [2]: https://github.com/fediblock/fediblock

 I am supplying it here for others in case they want to use my list.
 Time and motivation willing, I will create a more readable list for this later on but for now, this is just a text file with one domain per line

+---

+there is a python script that will read the .txt file and create a .csv file. at the moment, it's very basic and may need more tweaking.

+stay tuned.